GitExplorer1243/SVBO-Unofficial-Update/README.md

 "SVBO" - Default.
 "SVBO_SVE" - Optimized for Stardew Valley Expanded.
 "SVBO_RSV" - Optimized for Ridgeside Village.
-"SVBO_CRN" - Optimized for Cornucopia mods (coming soon).
+"SVBO_CRN" - Optimized for Cornucopia mods.
 "SVBO_SVE_RSV" - Optimized for Stardew Valley Expanded and Ridgeside Village.
-"SVBO_SVE_CRN" - Optimized for Stardew Valley Expanded and Cornucopia mods (coming soon).
+"SVBO_SVE_CRN" - Optimized for Stardew Valley Expanded and Cornucopia mods.
-"SVBO_RSV_CRN" - Optimized for Ridgeside Village and Cornucopia mods (coming soon).
+"SVBO_RSV_CRN" - Optimized for Ridgeside Village and Cornucopia mods.
-"SVBO_SVE_RSV_CRN" - Optimized for Stardew Valley Expanded, Ridgeside Village and Cornucopia mods (coming soon).
 See bundles ﻿for more info.

 Credits

 A big help and shoutout to the awesome Theoddon for letting me use his mod and spreadsheet!
+Also thanks to Minothilos for also letting me use his spectacular "SVBO Continued" for inspiration.